HomeNews & InfoFan FictionMessage BoardLinksEmail

 CHAPTER SIX

-When Daniel entered the house, it was to see Sam scramble up from the couch, wincing slightly at the pain it caused in her leg.
+When Daniel entered the house, it was to see Sam quickly rise from the couch, wincing slightly at the pain it caused in her leg.

 "I'm sorry, Sam," Daniel apologized.
 "Janet and I bumped into each other.
 We got to talking, and I lost track of the time."